 View this post on Instagram

-Berbere- Another new wave pizzeria where an emphasis is on ancient grains, natural rising and Italian craft beer.
-I’m not sure how I feel about them now a chain (found in Turin, Bologna, Milan & Rome with plans for London.
+Berbere- New wave pizzeria started in Bologna where an emphasis is on ancient grains, natural rising and Italian craft beer.
 Still decent place for a pie in August if you can’t land a table at Santarpia, I suppose.
 What I dig about Berbere is not only the quality of the dough, but the fact you can order a few pies and share them since they come sliced up.
 Toppings seasonal from specialty ingredients like Cetara anchovies, tomatoes and meats from heritage varieties.
 Address: Piazza de’ Nerli, 1 (Oltrarno) and Via de’ Neri (Santa Croce) ph: 055 3994589

 Caffe Italiano- A fixture on the Florentine pizza wall of fame (get it?!
 10 points if you get this amazing pun) Caffe Italiano near Santa Croce has revamped its menu to offer (in addition to their pizza mainstays) and Tuscan dishes (steak/pasta fagioli).
 Address: Via Isola delle Stinche, 11R, 50122 Firenze FI, Italy Phone: +39 055 289080

-For international food offerings, try Ararat, Ristorante Tehran or Iyo Iyo (call first)
+For international food offerings, try Ararat, Il Gusto Dim Sum, Ristorante Tehran (Persian food), Kyoto Ramen, or Iyo Iyo (call first)

 For more summer-themed eat/drink listicles, bookmark this for Aperitivo, and this for spots near Florence’s major attractions for The Guardian or this guide.
 Call ahead, as usual!

 When you consider wine an essential food group…